Klivitskyi/CI-CD/README.md

 - `DOCKER_USERNAME` — Registry username
 - `DOCKER_PASSWORD` — Registry password or token

+Optional:
+- `REMOTE_REPOSITORY` — (optional) the Docker repository path in the form `owner/repo`.
+If not provided the workflows default to `ivanklivitskyi/simple-python-app`.

 Notes:
 - The `gitops` workflow uses the branch name to decide the target overlay: `dev` -> `manifests/overlays/dev`, `main` -> `manifests/overlays/prod`.
 - For Docker Hub, ensure the registry image path matches your Docker Hub namespace, or change `IMAGE_NAME` usage in the workflow to use a `REMOTE_REPOSITORY` secret if the registry namespace differs from the GitHub repo owner.